ShuvraneelMitra/DeriBot-CPP/README.md

 # **DERIBOT** : A simple order management and execution tool in C++

-DeriBot is a order management application which works through the command line interface.
+DeriBot is an order management application which works through the command line interface.
 It uses a websocket client to connect to the [Deribit TESTNET website](https://test.deribit.com) and manage the user portfolio from there.

 ## Build instructions: